4 Tips to Avoid Money Fights

 You want one thing and your spouse wants another.
 If you pull against each other, both of you—and your money—could end up in a tangled pile.
 And that won’t get you anywhere financially.
 In order to succeed with money, you both need to get on the same side of that rope.

 It starts with you and your spouse understanding each other’s views about money.
 When you know what the other person wants and work together toward those goals, your money conversations change.
 You fight less.
 You smile more.
 You trust each other on a new level.
-Doesn’t that sound good?

 2. Cooperate on goals.
 Do you want enough money in the emergency fund to cover six months of expenses, but your spouse wants to start investing before you get there?
 Finding out which one to pursue can be tricky.
 So who wins?
 The answer is both of you—through compromise.
 Find middle ground to agree on, such as agreeing to a five-month emergency fund or hosting a yard sale to round out that six-month fund.
 When you share your goals, it brings you closer as a couple.

 3. Set a “big money” spending limit.
 If you are both new to budgeting, then set a spending limit on big purchases.
-Determine the total that you don’t go over without talking it over with your spouse.
+Determine the total that you don’t go over without talking it through with your spouse.
 For example, if the determined amount is $300, then you must discuss any purchase over that amount first.
 Weigh the pros and cons of why you should buy the item or not.
 Wait overnight before making the call.
 Then you make a decision together.
-That way, both people know their votes count.
+That way, both of you know your votes count.
 Once you get used to budgeting together, you’ll know when big purchases are coming up and you can work them into your monthly budget or create a fund to save up for it.